Sleep Schedules for Your Baby – Video from Kids in the House

 The Witching Hours Between Nap Two and Bedtime

-If they have a decent second nap, maybe an hour and half in the afternoon, that’s still going to be a long window to bedtime.
-Therefore, they’re going to need a third little, what I call, a “bonus nap”.
+If they have a decent second nap, around an hour and half in the afternoon, that’s still going to be a long window to bedtime.
+Therefore, they’re going to need a third little, what I call, “bonus nap”.
 This is something to help them get to the 7:00 window without falling apart and running on vapor.
 Even if that third little bonus nap has to be in the carrier or in a stroller, or if you’re picking up other kids in the car, it’s okay.
 They just need that extra down time so they can make it to bedtime without falling apart.

 Every Child is Different